MicrosoftDocs/power-platform/power-platform/alm/tutorials/github-actions-deploy.md

 ---
-title: "Tutorial: Automate solution deployment using GitHub Actions | Microsoft Docs"
+title: "Tutorial: Automate solution deployment using GitHub Actions for Microsoft Power Platform | Microsoft Docs"
 description: "In this 3rd of a 3-part tutorial, learn how to automate solution deployment using GitHub Actions."
 keywords:
 author: mikkelsen2000